geetkhatri/img2sound/README.md

 Maps an image to a spectrogram and generates an audio file from the spectrogram.

+To convert an image to audio, run the script and provide the path to the image when prompted.
+The generated audio file will be saved in the same directory as the image.

 ### How it works

 The script: